mosip/mosip-infra/deployment/sandbox-v2/docs/reg_client_install.md

 1. Unzip the above file and copy the contents of `regclientkeys/mosipkeys/*` into above folder

 ## Login
-Login as user `110011` with password `mosip` to login the client.
-Do the change the password in Keycloak if needed.
+Login as user `110011` with password `mosip` to login into the client.
+Do change the password in Keycloak if needed.